The baby name Margot peaked back in the 1930s and 40s, but has risen even higher today.

 But she was also entangled in the controversies of her day.
 Her marriage was meant to cement a truce in the Wars of Religion.
 Instead, rumors and scandals plagued their relationship, and they often found each other on opposite sides.

-Margueriten makes for a complex, intelligent, and capable figure, but we tend to remember her in a negative light.
+Marguerite makes for a complex, intelligent, and capable figure, but history sometimes remembers her in a negative light.
 La Reine Margot, written by Alexandre Dumas, père, is the longest lasting of the many tales told about the queen, and it’s unflattering.

 Despite that less-than-stellar historical reference, the name remained in use, in France and elsewhere.

 Legendary English ballerina Dame Margot Fonteyn was born in 1919.
 She initially adopted the stage name Margaret, but the prima ballerina of the Royal Ballet is remembered to us by her birth name.
-She was wildly famous in the 1950s; and then Rudolf Nureyev defected from the Kirov Ballet.
+She was wildly famous in the 1950s.
+Russian dancer Rudolf Nureyev defected from the Kirov Ballet.
 Despite a nearly twenty-year age gap, the pair danced together in Giselle in 1962, and became an even bigger international sensation.

 The silent T causes some consternation.